lowRISC/opentitan/hw/ip/aes/doc/_index.md

 Since the S-Boxes can be decoupled from the rest of the AES unit, they can easily be replaced by a different implementation if required.
 The AES unit currently uses a LUT-based S-Box implementation (default) but also supports the implementation proposed by [Canright: "A very compact Rijndael S-Box"](https://hdl.handle.net/10945/25608) (selectable by a compile-time parameter).

-A possible candidate implementation that employs masking (i.e. that randomizes the power consumption of the AES unit in every cipher round) to aggravate power analysis attacks has been proposed by [Canright and Batina: “A very compact “perfectly masked” S-Box for AES (corrected)”](https://eprint.iacr.org/2009/011.pdf).
+A possible candidate implementation that employs masking (i.e. that randomizes the power consumption of the AES unit in every cipher round) to aggravate power analysis attacks has been proposed by [Canright and Batina: "A very compact "perfectly masked" S-Box for AES (corrected)"](https://eprint.iacr.org/2009/011.pdf).

 ### ShiftRows